Pythagoras is a name most have us have heard of, but can we trust what we read about him?

 The discovery of √2 and other irrational numbers was a shock for the Pythagoreans.
 One of their core beliefs was that everything in the universe was built using whole numbers and their ratios.
 They had to change their beliefs, but this was a painful process.

-Even today, the horror of the Pythagoreans in finding such numbers lingers in our use of the word irrational to mean crazy or illogically wrong.
+Even today, the horror of the Pythagoreans in finding such numbers stays with us in our use of the word irrational to mean crazy or illogically wrong.

 The Discovery of the Platonic Solids